jo-micro/router/README.md

 A dynamic router (API Gatway) for go-micro.

-It looks for services that host "proto/routerclientpb/routerclientpb.RouterClientService" and ask's them for routes/endpoints, then it registers that endpoints via a proxy method within gin.
+It looks for services that host "internal/proto/routerclientpb/routerclientpb.RouterClientService" and ask's them for routes/endpoints, then it registers that endpoints via a proxy method within gin.

+## AUTH is WORK IN PROGRESS

+I'm still working on the implementation of jo-micro/auth2, everything Auth related my change.

 ## Caveats